 Dear NMA Pennsylvania Members,

-Thank you for fighting for the rights of drivers in Pennsylvania and your continuing support of the National Motorists Association!
+Thank you for your support of motorists’ rights in PA and your support of the NMA!